misirov/TruffeTest/readme.md

 `Hello.hello() //call the contract`

-> deploy to testnet
+// deploy to testnet

-// generate private key with npx and add to truffle.config.js: npx mnemonics
+generate private key with npx and add to truffle.config.js:
+>npx mnemonics

 // uncomment in truffle-config.json and install truffles built in hardware wallet privider npm intall @truffle/hdwallet-provider